Vindaar/TOS/README.md

 On my linux machine, I need to use QT4 in order to create the makefile from the TOS.pro file: qmake-qt4 TOS.pro

+### Compile-time flags

+The following debug levels are available:
+0: no debug output
+1: status messages via the console
+2: messaging Function-Entries

+The following performance levels are available:
+0: data file is human-readable
+1: data is just dumped, without LFSR-conversion

+The compile-time flags can be edited in `TOS.pro`.

 ## Documentation

 You can generate the source documentation (doxygen) with